 Tax for partnerships in the Netherlands

-In a partnership, each partner pays income tax on his/her own share of the profits, as if it was earned directly.
-Each partner is seen as an individual self-employed and may be able to enjoy certain tax benefits and exemptions.
+In a partnership, each partner pays income tax on their own share of the profits, as if it was earned directly.
+Partners are thus individual self-employed workers and may be able to enjoy certain tax benefits and exemptions.

 Tax on limited companies in the Netherlands

-Registering for self-employed tax in the Netherlands
+Registering for freelance taxes in the Netherlands

 When to register

-- No later than one week after starting your business;
+- No later than one week after starting your business.

-- One week prior to starting your business;
+- One week prior to starting your business.

-Self-employed tax deductions and credits in the Netherlands
+Freelance tax deductions and credits in the Netherlands

 Tax deductions for freelancers

 In case you need a car for your business, then you have two options.
 You can use your own private car for the business or put a car on the balance of the company.

-As a non-limited liability company, self-employed entrepreneurs and freelancers can also apply for certain entrepreneur facilities such as investment allowance, tax-deferred retirement reserve, and entrepreneur allowance (tax credits), such as:
+As a non-limited liability company, self-employed entrepreneurs, and freelancers can also apply for certain entrepreneur facilities such as investment allowance, tax-deferred retirement reserve, and entrepreneur allowance (tax credits), such as:

-- Small business scheme (kleineondernemersregeling): If you are eligible for the small business scheme, you pay less VAT;
+- Small business scheme (kleineondernemersregeling): If you are eligible for the small business scheme, you pay less VAT.

-- Microcredit: is available for (start-up) businesses in need of a loan or guidance.
-This scheme consists of a loan of up to €50,000 and coaching;
+- Microcredit: is available for (startup) businesses in need of a loan or guidance.
+This scheme consists of a loan of up to €50,000 and coaching.

-However, to fulfil the above-mentioned allowances, you have to meet the “hour criterion”: you have to be active for at least 1.225 hours a year (about 25 hours/week).
-This includes hours spent on travelling, market research, and administration.
-In your first year, it is smart to keep the administration of your working hours.
+To fulfill the allowances above, you must meet rules around working hours.
+This means you have to be active for at least 1,225 hours a year (about 25 hours per week).
+This includes hours spent on traveling, market research, and administration.
+In your first year, it is important to keep note of your working hours.

-Regarding goodwill, the amortisation for tax purposes is limited to 10% of the purchase price per year.
+Regarding goodwill, the amortization for tax purposes is limited to 10% of the purchase price per year.
 On the other hand, most investments (inventory such as computers, desks, equipment, and tools) have a maximum depreciation rate of 20%.
-The amortisation of the asset takes a maximum of 5 years.
-However, if the cost of your company asset is less than €450, you are allowed to deduct the entire amount from your earnings in your tax return.
+The amortization of the asset takes a maximum of five years.

 Deductions when you work from home